fullstack-hy2020/misc/project.md

 If you project has very limited functionalities/techniques, you might be asked to expand your project a bit, especially for the 7 and 10 credit versions.

+**Please note:** It is not sufficient that implemented features work only on your machine, but they also must work in your application that is deployed to internet.

 It is also possible to do the project as a pair or a team.

 The Discord channel for the Full Stack Course https://study.cs.helsinki.fi/discord/join/fullstack works also for this project.